haski333/LuaPipe/README.md

 # LuaPipe
-### Pythonizer is a roblox module that makes communicating between the server and clients much easier
+### LuaPipe is a roblox module that makes communicating between the server and clients much easier

 ## **Creating a pythonized table**
 ```lua